Scary Link Generator

 What is a Scary Link Generator?

-The Psychology of the Scare
+The Psychology of Fear-Induced Clicking

 How It Works